soxueren/atsd/installation/rpm-redhat-centos.md

-# Axibase Time Series Database Installation from RPM Package
+# Installation from RPM Package

 This installation requires RedHat Enterprise Linux, CentOS, and Amazon